Social Media tools, they’re all the same, right? Wrong

 - Comprehensive reporting and analytics included, by comparison, Hootsuite charges $60 pm for you just to print reports.

 - The cost, while this is competitive compared to other similar platforms, it could be prohibitive to bloggers, small business, and social media enthusiasts.
 However, when you factor in the additional functionality, in my opinion, it is worth more

-- There are a few bugs with both the browser interface and mobile application, while they are not show stoppers they need to be resolved.
+- There are a few bugs with both the browser interface and mobile application.
+Despite these bugs, things still work well.
 Printing of custom reports and items re-appearing in your priority inbox being two

-- It’s difficult to track mentions/messages in real time without adding these as services.
+- It’s challenging to track mentions/messages in real time without adding these as services.
 See ‘priority inbox’ above.

 While not perfect, few social media tools are, Sendible is about as close as you will get to perfect.
 Let me know your thoughts and recommendations for social media tools either here or on Twitter.

 Disclaimer: I am in no way associated with Sendible and have not been rewarded in any way for this post.
 I am an ‘unofficial’ product advocate.
 If you do wish to take up a 10% discount on your subscription, then please use my code 177071, and get 10% off your plan – Get Started